Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_System_Clock_Skew.md

 Resynchronize system clocks after Ceph reports a clock skew.

 Systems use `chronyd` to synchronize their system clocks.
 If systems are not able to communicate, then the clocks can drift, causing clock skew.
+Clock skew can also be caused by an individual or an automated task manually changing the clocks.
-Another reason for this issue would be an individual manually changing the clocks or a task that may change the clocks and require a series of steps \(time adjustments\) to resynchronize.
+In this case, `chronyd` may require a series of steps \(time adjustments\) to resynchronize the clocks.

 Major time jumps where the clock is set back in time will require a full restart of all Ceph services.